michelleful/code-blog/_posts/2014-07-23-stressifier.markdown

 has an automated syllabifier and conveniently provides a syllabified version of CMUDICT.

 However, that doesn't solve our problem: we're not trying to show the highlighted phonological representation of the word, but the orthographical representation.
-And this is tricky: think about the digraphs like &lt;th&gt;, silent letters like the &lt;p&gt; of &lt;ptarmigan&gt;, or the many different pronunciations of &lt;ough&gt;
+Aligning the two is tricky: think about the digraphs like &lt;th&gt;, silent letters like the &lt;p&gt; of &lt;ptarmigan&gt;, or the many different pronunciations of &lt;ough&gt;
 (tough, trough, through, though).
 It's far from 1-to-1.
 In fact, it's many-to-many.